frett27/OSMImport/doc/CSVOutputFormat.md

 #CSV output format - Hadoop pivot

-**since 0.6**, it is possible to export osm datas into a folder containing csv files.
+**Since 0.6**, it is possible to export osm datas into a folder containing csv files.
 Each table and featureclass output will be generated in a proper file.

 Every records are generated in a text file, using the current local charset encoding.
 With a `'\\n'` endline character.
-**Geometries are encoded in base64**, containing a the ShapeFile Format geometry description.
+**Geometries are encoded in base64**, containing a the **ShapeFile Format encoded** geometry description.
 Esri geometry java project on github is able to directly load the geometry in Java Object, as JTS, or other java geometry toolkits.

 Strings are encoded with a leading and trailing `"` character